ACT CRICOS PROVIDER NUMBER 02650E

 Students studying ACT (Australian College of Theology) subjects are now considered to be students of the ACT (a requirement of the new Higher Education Support Act 2003), although Malyon will still do much of the administrative work (including collecting fees) on behalf of the ACT.
 ACT publishes its own fee schedule and Malyon has adopted the ACT Recommended Fees for undergraduate and graduate courses (BMin, BTh, MDiv etc), but will maintain a discount for all postgraduate (MA/MTh) courses.

 In addition to College fees, students will also need to make allowance for stationery, photocopying and text book costs, transport and living expenses while studying.
 Course materials are available for download from the College eLearning MoodleTM site.
 Paper copies of course materials are not provided.
 Students are required to have access to a computer which is no more than three years old.

 There are no charges for Malyon students, TTC students, Recognised Queensland Baptist Pastors to borrow from Malyon’s Library.
 Other external borrows may borrow from the library upon completion of the appropriate application form and payment of $50.00 per semester.

 For students wishing to withdraw from units after lectures have commenced, the variation of enrolment policy has been set by the ACT and is available here.

 The Australian Government FEE-HELP system provides student loans to cover the costs of study at approved private educational institutions, similar to the system which operates at public universities and colleges.
-FEE-HELP is not available to Audit students or students studying for the Malyon Pastoral Award.
+FEE-HELP is not available to Audit students or students studying for the Malyon Pastoral Program.